-This is the 28th post of a 50 article series for beginners building marketing at B2B startups.
+This is the 28th post of a 50 article series for new marketers at B2B startups.

 Despite the incredible digital channels marketers have today, large trade shows are still a powerful force in the marketing world.
 These typically involve vendors setting up massive booths in a convention center with thousands of attendees (ideally target persona customers) wandering through the maze of vendors, learning about new products and sometimes purchasing on the spot.

 A large trade show will likely be the #1 most expensive marketing investments of the year.
-Therefore, it’s critical that we manage it exceptionally well, account for all of the little details, and ensure we are positioned to get a high return on our investment.
+Therefore, it’s critical that you manage it exceptionally well, account for all of the little details, and ensure you are positioned to get a high return on your investment.

 1. Define goals and marketing messaging